derickmoncado/Quantum/README.md

 ### Details

-Quantum is a lightweight starter kit focused on automated frontend web development and has the following primary features:
+Quantum's primary features:

+- Build on top of Bootstrap with baked-in mobile navigation.
+-	Sass compilation and prefixing with Autoprefixer (using Sass 7-1 folder architecture pattern).
+- CSS compression after all SCSS is compiled.
+- JavaScript concatenation + minification.
+-	Built-in BrowserSync server - this will automatically reload your page when files are changed.
+It also live-injects CSS changes when you save a Sass file.
+This task runs continuously and defaults to localhost.
 -	Handlebars HTML templates with Panini.
 Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
-These pages can also include HTML partials (rejoice), external Handlebars helpers, or external data as JSON.
+These pages can also include HTML partials (rejoice!), external Handlebars helpers, or external data as JSON.
--	Sass compilation and prefixing with Autoprefixer using Sass 7-1 architecture pattern, and JavaScript concatenation + minification.
--	Built-in BrowserSync server - this will automatically reload your page when files are changed.
-It also live-injects CSS changes when you save a Sass file.
-This task runs continuously and defaults to localhost.
--	CSS compression, JavaScript compression, Image compression and more.

 ### Requirements